jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 There is another fussiness in this default.
 Mostly, the curly brackets are unnceccessary.
 Mostly, `/OvertitlesFont TitlesFont def` would work as well as `/OvertitlesFont {TitlesFont} def`.
-The former sets `OvertitlesFont` to be a value.
+The former sets `OvertitlesFont` to a value.
-The latter sets `OvertitlesFont` to be code, which is later executed.
+The latter sets `OvertitlesFont` to code, which is later executed.
 If `TitlesFont` were itself code, such that its output depended on an internal variable such as `WithinTitles`, the latter would be necessary.
 And indeed, `NamesFont` is set to a little code, that is executed each time `NamesFont` is needed.
 (The `bind` is a slight optimisation, which could have been omitted.)